 Indianapolis, IN 46207-7069

-Assets.
-You can have no more than $1,000 in assets (such as checking accounts, retirement, and other property besides your home).
+Eligibility for Medicaid in Indiana for those receiving SSI depends on whether you meet the income and asset requirements.
+The income limit for an individual is $1,041 per month (income of others in the household is not counted).
+And you can have no more than $2,000 in assets (such as checking accounts, retirement, and other property besides your home).
 Assets do not include your family home and personal belongings like appliances, clothes, or jewelry.
 Up to $5,000 of equity in your car is also excluded from being counted as an asset.

 The application and eligibility process for Indiana's Medicaid program is complicated, so you should call DFR at 800-403-0864 for assistance.